ReviewMyContract.aiReview My Contract

 "This Agreement shall be governed by the laws of the State of [State], without regard to conflict of laws principles, except to the extent that the mandatory laws of another jurisdiction cannot be contractually waived."

 The governing law clause you agree to is only as good as the state whose law you choose — and state contract law varies enormously on issues that matter to freelancers and small businesses.
-The table below covers the ten most frequently chosen governing law states and highlights their most materially different approaches to issues that commonly arise in commercial disputes.
+The expanded table below covers fifteen frequently chosen governing law states and highlights their most materially different approaches to non-compete enforceability, implied warranties, unconscionability, statutes of limitations, and notable protective rules.

 StateNon-Compete EnforceabilityImplied WarrantiesUnconscionability StandardStatute of Limitations (Written Contract)Notable Rules